 - I think it goes without saying our eyes immediately go to the very bottom of the list, which are the best suites; it sure would be nice to get a suite with a full view of the canal

-- The upgrade ended up clearing five days out
+- I requested an upgrade for both suite types, and an upgrade to the St. Regis Suite ended up clearing five days out

 Marriott elite nights members can earn up to 10 Suite Night Awards per year, each of which can be used to confirm a room upgrade at most five days out.
 This is a way to request upgrade priority on the stays that matter the most to you.